 He put the spirit of Gozu-tenno, the Buddhist Deity, into one of three portable shrines and sent them from Gion-sya to Shinsen-en and placed 66 hokos (矛)there (We don’t have exact idea of their appearance but I suppose they looked like these hokos in the picutre above).
 His aim was to put the evil spirits together and have them descended to the hokosand ask Gozu-tenno to get rid of them.

 This ritual is called Gion-goryo-e, the origin of Gion matsuri festival.
 In the begging, the Goryo-ewas held when epidemics expanded, and became annual event in 970.
 Since then, the festival was carried on for 1000 years despite of some interruption.

 As indicated before, Shinto and Buddhism was fused and Shinto shrines and Buddhist temple were confused.
 In 1868, the Meiji government gave an order to shrines and temples.
 They were forced to make decision to be a Shinto shrine or Buddhist temple in terms of law.
 Gion-kanshininchoose to be a Shinto (神道) shrine.It became Yasaka shrine and Gion-Goryo-e (御霊会) was renamed as Gion matsuri.

 The fact that the Buddhist temple became a Shinto shrine does not mean a reincarnation of the Gion matsuri.
 Many documents prove that Gion-kanshinin worked and was considered as Buddhist temple and Shinto shrine: it held Buddhist ritual and that of Shinto.

 That is a reason why the principle of Gion matsuri festival still remains the same though 1000 years of its history.
-People bring Kami(s) on the portable shrine(s) and ask them to get rid of evil spirits which gathered around hoko.
+People bring Deitieson the portable shrines and ask them to get rid of evil spirits which gathered around hoko.

 What to see in Gion matsuri festival?